 Jarvis quickly improved, and over the next few years after his Olympic tryout, his freestyle developed rapidly.
 His best event became the 200m freestyle, and he won a silver medal at the 2014 Commonwealth Games in the event.
 He now claims that the 200m freestyle is his favorite event.

 Welsh Record Holder

 2014 was a huge year for Jarvis – he competed at the British Championships held in Glasgow, finishing fourth in the 100m freestyle and picking up a silver medal in the 200m freestyle.
 His fourth-place finish in the 100m freestyle set a new Welsh record.
 At the Commonwealth Games in Glasgow Jarvis won bronze in the 200m freestyle, breaking David Davies’ Welsh record to wi his first international medal.

-Jarvis is one of the year’s top-10 fastest swimmers in the 200m freestyle worldwide.
+Jarvis was one of the year’s top-10 fastest swimmers in the 200m freestyle worldwide.
 He used that speed to help Great Britain win their first world championship relay in the 4×200 free relay, upsetting team USA.